akka/akka/akka-docs/src/main/paradox/remoting-artery.md

-# Remoting (codename Artery)
+# Artery Remoting

 ## Dependency

-To use Remoting (codename Artery), you must add the following dependency in your project:
+To use Artery Remoting, you must add the following dependency in your project:

 @@dependency[sbt,Maven,Gradle] {
   group=com.typesafe.akka